PabloBuisson/riverpod_guide/README.md

     * in Stateless widget
     * in Stateful widget
     * in a particular widget
     * with all the different providers
+       * Provider
+       * StateProvider
+       * FutureProvider
+       * StreamProvider
+       * StateNotifierProvider
     * best practices
 * Use cached images

 ## :dart: Presentation of the project

-* In this simple demo, I explore all the ways to add state management to a project, with the Riverpod package.
+* In this simple demo, I explore all the ways to **manage the state of a project** with the *Riverpod* package.
 * Resources :
   * Riverpod 2.0 – Complete Guide (Flutter Tutorial) - Reso Coder : https://resocoder.com/2022/04/22/riverpod-2-0-complete-guide-flutter-tutorial/
   * Riverpod : https://riverpod.dev/